Krysl/msvc_deps_prefix-patch/README.md

         }
         ```

 4. rename `template.json` to `config.json`
   `mv template.json config.json`

 5. generate the ninja project
    run `python gen_ninja.py`, and there will be a ninja project in `.\out` folder

 6. build the ninja project to generate patched dll
    `ninja -C out`
 7. install the patched dll
    `install.bat`, `admin_install.bat` will be generated
    it's a simple script to copy patched dll to the original place, run one of them to install

+## TODO
+- simplify usage
+- add the feature of recovering dll
+  - for now, it's backup in out folder
+    - Original dll: out\41f810c1721f6a7ffa9bd0670dcab9e1\clui.original.dll
+    - find original path: out\41f810c1721f6a7ffa9bd0670dcab9e1\clui.modified.ver.rc

+Probably no one but me will use this project.
+They can use [Resource Hacker](http://www.angusj.com/resourcehacker) to modify the `clui.dll` manually, even simpler than using this project.
+This is my first python project with more than 50 lines.
+Need a lot of refactoring and optimization.